-Österreichsche Nationalbank (the Central Bank of the Republic of Austria) is looking forward to hearing students’ visions on the future of payment systems and convenient forms of retail payment.
+Österreichsche Nationalbank (the Central Bank of the Republic of Austria) was looking forward to hearing students’ visions on the future of payment systems and convenient forms of retail payment.
 The ongoing transition from traditional physical payment instruments (cash, money orders) to fast alternative online payment systems and innovative distributed technologies offers a wide range of new payment solutions.
-In this workshop, students will identify and describe the most promising products that in their opinion can provide a frictionless customer payment experience.
-They will take on the challenge to develop a comprehensive concept of the Next Big Thing in the field of payment services.
+In this workshop, students identified and described the most promising products that in their opinion can provide a frictionless customer payment experience.
+They took on the challenge to develop a comprehensive concept of the Next Big Thing in the field of payment services.

 Project “Breitspur”, a joint project between the national railway companies of Austria (ÖBB), Slovakia (ZSR), Ukraine (UZ) and Russia (RZD), is planning to connect the Twin City region of Bratislava and Vienna with the Russian broad gauge network.
-This project will be analysed in light of the broader Chinese One Belt, One Road (OBOR) initiative which is aiming at enhancing international trade and globalisation through the tool of financial investments in infrastructure and construction projects.
+This project was analyzed at the conference in light of the broader Chinese One Belt, One Road (OBOR) initiative which is aiming at enhancing international trade and globalisation through the tool of financial investments in infrastructure and construction projects.
 Can a Eurasian rail service compete with serious alternatives to sea and air?
 How can the problems of delays, mostly due to the time-consuming process of changing the gauges, at border hubs be overcome?
-By analysing the Pros- and Cons of Project “Breitspur”, screening and evaluating the market and designing a terminal set-up, participants of this workshop will develop recommendations for decision makers.
+By analysing the Pros- and Cons of Project “Breitspur”, screening and evaluating the market and designing a terminal set-up, participants of this workshop developed recommendations for decision makers.